vrockai/pipeline-test/docs/content.md

 ---

 ## The astounding exhaustiveness and speed of the Astral mass analyzer for highly complex samples is a quantum leap in the functional analysis of microbiomes.
- 10.03.2024, _T Dumas, R Martinez Pinna, C Lozano, S Radau, O Pible, L Grenga, J Armengaud_
+ 11.03.2024, _T Dumas, R Martinez Pinna, C Lozano, S Radau, O Pible, L Grenga, J Armengaud_

-By analyzing the proteins which are the workhorses of biological systems, metaproteomics allows us to list the taxa present in any microbiota, monitor their relative biomass, and characterize the functioning of complex biological systems.
+_Humans, Tandem Mass Spectrometry, Proteomics, Peptides, Microbiota, Databases, Protein_ By analyzing the proteins which are the workhorses of biological systems, metaproteomics allows us to list the taxa present in any microbiota, monitor their relative biomass, and characterize the functioning of complex biological systems.

 [Source](https://doi.org/10.1186/s40168-024-01766-4)